How much water do you add when cooking a turkey?

 Do not add water or liquid and do not cover the roast.
 Covering the roast would result in more steaming than roasting in the oven so we cook a beef roast uncovered.

-Do you put water in the tray when cooking a chicken?
+What happens if you put water in the oven?